The Adventures of Brer Rabbit: How Brer Rabbit breaks up the Party

-Brer Turtle tells Janey that Brer Rabbit’s antics eventually caused the other animals to snub him from a party at Brer Fox’s house.
+Brer Turtle tells Janey that Brer Rabbit's antics eventually caused the other animals to snub him from a party at Brer Fox's house.
 Brer Rabbit soon gets an idea to retaliate by covering himself in mud, leaves and sticks and pretends to be a monster to scare away the animals, putting an abrupt end to the party.
 Satisfied with his payback at first, Brer Rabbit then sadly walks away to sulk in loneliness.

 Brer Rabbit to the Rescue

 Feeling sorry for Brer Rabbit, Brer Turtle attempts to get Brer Wolf to befriend him, but Brer Wolf rebuffs him and soon tries to eat him before Brer Rabbit saves him.
 After which, Brer Rabbit then begins to perform selfless acts for the other animals, causing him to be in their good graces, with the exception of Brer Fox.

 How Brer Rabbit and Brer Bear Trick Brer Fox

-When Brer Rabbit learns from Brer Fox that he is after some “big game” food to feed his relatives, he soon find out that he’s trying to capture Brer Bear.
-So the two of them manage to trick Brer Fox into catching the ferocious Brer Lion and Brer Fox is promptly beaten to a pulp.
-However, later that night, Brer Fox breaks down Brer Rabbit’s front door and captures him.
+When Brer Rabbit learns from Brer Fox that he is after some "big game" food to feed his relatives, he soon finds out that he is trying to capture Brer Bear.
+The two of them manage to trick Brer Fox into catching the ferocious Brer Lion and Brer Fox is promptly beaten to a pulp.
+Later that night, however, Brer Fox breaks down Brer Rabbit's front door and captures him.